 FLM 140 Introduction to Avid Editing (3)

 Introduction to the Avid non-linear editing system.
 Used in large film and television productions, Avid is an industry standard, along with Final Cut Pro.
 Previous editing or production experience is helpful, but not necessary.
+This course will prepare students to pass the Avid Media Composer User Certification exam.
 Carries a $25 film lab fee.

 FLM 141 Video Production Lab Assistant (1-3)